reflectoring/reflectoring.github.io/_posts/2019-12-28-database-migration-spring-boot-flyway.md

     schemas: public
 ```

+**TODO: Should we use H2 for the sake of the example**

 ## Running Flyway

-Mentions all possible options for running Flyway and describe one suitable for local development and point out one recomended for CI builds.
+**TODO: Mentions all possible options for running Flyway and describe one suitable for local development and point out one recomended for CI builds.**

 ## Tips

+**TODO: Ask if it's a good idea to put each of these in a green box**

 * swithing mindset to incremental changes
 * how to fix broken checksums